Shuangy's Kitchensink

 Do you need to peel tomatoes for soup?

-How to store Roasted Tomato Soup?
+How to Store Roasted Tomato Soup?

 There is a bowl of creamy vegan tomato soup with fresh basil